SEND Information Report

 All pupils / students:

-- are in classes that differentiate in 3 different ways following the learning pathways best suited to the individual, however there may be cross over between the 3.
-Throughout the school, subjects can be used as a vehicle for learning, catering for individual learning styles.
+· are in classes following the learning pathways best suited to the individual.
+Throughout the school, subjects can be used as a vehicle for learning, catering for individuals.

 Assessment is a key area in school to ensure that all pupils / students make expected progress in line with their abilities and special educational needs.
 This begins with baseline assessment on admission to West Lea School (early in the first term).
 Progress is then measured from this baseline starting point on a scheduled basis.